xu-yuan1/openvino-docs/pages/documentation/openvino-extensibility-mechanism/model_optimizer_extensibility.rst

 #.
 The generic one, which is described in this section.

 #.
 The special extractor for Caffe models with Python layers.
-This kind of extractor is described in the :ref:`Extending Model Optimizer with Caffe Python Layers <extending_model_optimizer_caffe_python_layers>` guide.
+This kind of extractor is described in the :ref:`Extending Model Optimizer with Caffe Python Layers <extensibility_mo__caffe_python_layers>` guide.

 This section is focused on the option #1, which provides a generic mechanism for the operation extractor applicable for all frameworks.
 Model Optimizer provides the ``mo.front.extractor.FrontExtractorOp`` class as a base class to implement the extractor.